pravee1401/payments_processor/README.md

 Kafka Producer and Consumer configuration can be found at application.yml file

+# How to Run

+It can be run as a spring boot application.

 # Further improvements

 Tests should be written, currently tested it manually